First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Results

 The current work focuses on regions above the $\Delta$ to obtain the first scan of a double-polarisation observable ($C_{x'}^n$) through the region of the $d^{*}$.
-As $C_{x'}^n$ and the previously measured $P_{y'}^n$~\cite{MBPy} represent the real and imaginary components of the same combination of reaction amplitudes~\cite{GG}, then their correlation offers powerful insights.
-If the structure in $P_{y}^n$ centred on the pole of the the $d^*(2380)$ hexaquark~\cite{MBPy} is indeed arising from its contribution to the imaginary part of the amplitude combination, then the real part (determined by $C_{x'}^n$) should show the correlated behaviour expected from a resonance i.e. an {\it s-}shape with a central value occurring at the pole of the $d^*(2380)$ hexaquark, $E_\gamma\sim570$~MeV.
-The photon energy dependence of $C_{x'}^n$ does indicate such an {\it s-}shape behaviour in both angle bins.
-Since the $P_y$ dependence for the $d^*$ is expected to scale as the $P_1^3$ associated Legendre function~\cite{MBPy}, the $\Theta_n^{CMS}=60^{\circ}$ bin is in the region of the node where $P_y$ is expected to vanish (as $P^3_1(\Theta=64^{\circ})=0$).
-For such kinematics the sensitivity to the $d^*$ in $C_{x'}^n$ would be expected to be enhanced.
-It is interesting that in this angle bin the $C_{x'}$ demonstrates an abrupt {\it s-}shape behaviour right in the region of the $d^*$.
+As $C_{x'}^n$ and the previously measured $P_{y'}^n$~\cite{MBPy} represent the real and imaginary components of the same combination of reaction amplitudes~\cite{GG}, then their correlation offers additional constraint on the properties of this amplitude combination.
+If the structure in $P_{y}^n$ centred around the $d^*(2380)$ hexaquark~\cite{MBPy} is indeed arising from its contribution to the imaginary part of the amplitude combination, then correlations with the real part (determined by $C_{x'}^n$) would provide new experimental constraint on the combination.
+For a single, isolated resonance the rapid variation in phase when crossing a resonance produces an s-shape in the real component of the resonant amplitude with a central value occurring at the pole.
+For the observable measured here, where the resonance occurs with backgrounds, the $C_{x'}^n$ and $P_{y'}^n$ observables represent the real and imaginary components of more than one amplitude.
+More detailed theoretical interpretation is clearly necessary before strong conclusions on any observed variations can be drawn.
+However, as the $d^*(2380)$ resonance is relatively narrow it is informative to assess any rapid variations in this region which could reflect its contribution,either directly or via interference with backgrounds.

-For photon energies between the $\Delta$ and the $d^*$ region $C_{x'}^n$ is generally negative for both angle bins.Above the $d^*$ region, both angle bins indicate a rise in $C_{x'}^n$ towards positive values.
+With these caveats in interpretation, the photon energy dependence of $C_{x'}^n$ does indicate relatively rapid variation over the region of the $d^*(2380)$ (shown by the vertical dotted lines)in the $\Theta_n^{CMS}=60^{\circ}$ bin.
+This bin may be expected to be more sensitive to $C_{x'}^n$ variations as it is centred on the node where $P_y$ is expected to vanish - assuming $P_y$ scales with the $P_1^3$ associated Legendre function, as discussed in ~\cite{MBPy}.
+Above the $d^*$ region, both angle bins indicate a rise in $C_{x'}^n$ towards positive values.